redwoodjs/redwood/docs/docs/directives.md

 ### Cascade Transformers

-Maybe you want to apply multiple field formatting?
+Maybe you want to apply multiple field formatting.

 If your request event headers includes geographic or timezone info, you could compose a custom Transformer directive called `@localTimezone` could inspect the header value and convert the `createdAt` from UTC to local time -- something often done in the browser.